 Find an Approved Solicitor on the New Life Mortgages Ltd

-Frequently asked questions relating to the New Life Mortgages Solicitor Panel
+New Life Mortgages Solicitor Panel Example Support Desk Enquires

-I am due to exchange contracts on my apartment.
-I had a double glazing fitted in month 2010 but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's lender, New Life Mortgages are being problematic.
-The solicitor who is on the New Life Mortgages conveyancing panel is happy to accept ‘lack of building regulation’ insurance but New Life Mortgages are requiring a building regulation certificate.
+I am due to exchange contracts on my house.
+I had a double glazing fitted in month 8 but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s lender, New Life Mortgages are being a right pain.
+The solicitor who is on the New Life Mortgages conveyancing panel is saying indemnity insurance will be fine but New Life Mortgages are requiring a building regulation certificate.
 Why do New Life Mortgages have a conveyancing panel of they don’t accept advice from them?

 It is probably the case that New Life Mortgages have referred the matter to their valuer.
 The reason why New Life Mortgages may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing correctly and safely installed.
 It merely protects against enforcement action which is very unlikely anyway.